Skip to main content

 Deep Learning

-The term deep learning was coined 79 years ago – in 1943, mathematician Walter Pitts and neurophysiologist Warren McCulloch worked together to create a computer-based model.
-They began to translate neural networks onto computational systems of the human brain.
+The term deep learning was coined 79 years ago.
+In 1943, mathematician Walter Pitts and neurophysiologist Warren McCulloch worked together to create a computer-based model.
+They then began translating neural networks into computational systems of the human brain.

-Deep learning is a subset of the machine learning family, and it comes under the category of artificial intelligence.
-This technology is a powerful tool that uses three or more layers of neural network algorithms to perform sophisticated computations on a massive amount of data.
+Deep learning is a subset of the machine learning family and is considered artificial intelligence.
+It is a powerful tool that uses three or more layers of neural network algorithms to perform sophisticated computations on massive data.

 It is the most crucial element of data science, including predictive modeling and statistics.
 DL makes the process easier and faster for data scientists and researchers, who interpret, analyze, and collect a considerable volume of data.

-DL model has attracted a lot of attention because it drives many AI services and applications, such as high computing power, improved automation, advancements in data center capabilities, and performing analytical and physical tasks without human intervention.
-In addition, deep learning algorithms perform routine and repetitive tasks more effectively and quickly than human beings.
+The Deep learning model has attracted considerable attention because it drives many AI services and applications, such as high computing power, improved automation, advancements in data center capabilities, and the ability to perform analytical and physical tasks without human intervention.
+In addition, deep learning algorithms perform routine and repetitive tasks more effectively and quickly than humans.

-Deep learning can be beneficial for real-world applications such as voice-enabled TV remotes, digital assistants, credit card fraud detections and emerging technology such as self-driving cars.
+Deep learning can benefit real-world applications such as voice-enabled TV remotes, digital assistants, credit card fraud detections, and emerging technology such as self-driving cars.

 In deep learning, models operate different layers to discover and learn insights from the data.
-Some best deep learning models are:
+Some of the best deep learning models are:

 • Recurrent Neural Network